Auto Insurance Claim Advice

 This system is fair.
 But even here, the fuel and mileage claims will be disputed by the insurance company.

-Depending where you are, different statutes would apply modifying the analysis above.
+Depending on where you are located, different statutes will apply and thus modifying the analysis above.

-Ask them what are the requirements and guidelines insurance companies must follow when providing you with a rental car.
+Ask them what requirements and guidelines insurance companies must follow when providing you with a rental car.

 They will outline the process and explain how charges for insurance, mileage, and fuel expenses apply.

 A loss of use claim is not the only claim you can seek under this umbrella.
-If there is personal property that you were going to use, but you could not because of the accident, then you can seek compensation for that.
+If there was personal property that you were going to use but no longer could because of the accident, then you can seek compensation.

 For example, my digital camera is damaged and I was going to be at my daughter’s graduation where I was going to take some pictures.

-I can go to the event and I can see my daughter perform.
+I can go to the event and I can see my daughter graduate.

-This is a different claim (if was injured in such a way that I could not be present at the time, then I can make this claim under loss of enjoyment of life), but not under loss of use.
+This is a different claim.
+If I was injured in such a way that I could not be present at the time, then I can make this claim under loss of enjoyment of life, but not under loss of use.

 Any time you are making a loss of use claim you must be careful with mitigation of damages.

-Regardless whether or not you are making a loss of use claim against your own insurance company or some else’s; you have a duty to avoid a loss from getting bigger than it really is.
+Regardless of whether or not you are making a loss of use claim against your own insurance company or some else’s, you have a duty to avoid a loss from getting bigger than it really is.

-So if the accident left you without a car, then you have duty to figure out how to get to work.
+If the accident left you without a car, then you have a duty to figure out how to get to work.

 You had an alternative to ask someone to drive you there, or to rent a vehicle yourself and seek compensation later.